Cristóbal Martínez

-He currently is an Associate Professor at the San Francisco Art Institute.
+He is currently a professor in the School of Art at Arizona State University.

 Education

 Martínez attended Arizona State University, where he earned a bachelor's degree in studio art and painting in 2002.
-He remained at the university to earn a master's degree in media art in 2011 and a PhD in rhetoric, composition and linguistics in 2015.
+He remained at the university to earn a master's degree in media art in 2011 and a PhD in rhetoric, composition, and linguistics in 2015.

 In 2003, he founded the Radio Healer.